jen-abrahamson/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Geospatial Analytics PhD student in the [SEAL](https://ncsu-seal.netlify.app/) lab at NCSU.
 My current research interests focus on using remote sensing to locate and characterize land surface changes across regional to global scales in near-real time.
-I am also interested in developing methods to better map short-term inundation changes through time and their subsequent impact on biogeochemical processes related to carbon storage and methane emissions.
-More broadly, I have an interest in remote sensing applications of machine learning, data assimilation and fusion, time series techniques, and Bayesian statistics.
+For my dissertation I have been working on developing methods to better map short-term inundation changes through time and their subsequent impact on biogeochemical processes related to carbon storage and methane emissions.
+More broadly, I am interested in remote sensing applications of GeoAI, data fusion, and spatio-temporal statistics for both Earth science and national security.
 {style="text-align: justify;"}